shulai/qonda/docs/guide.rst

 Interview overview
 ==================

-All models in Interview inherits from ``QAbstractItemModel``, with a structure of a tree of nested tables, adequate to represent tables, trees and lists.
+All models in Interview inherit from ``QAbstractItemModel``, with a structure of a tree of nested tables, adequate to represent tables, trees and lists.